 Private Internet Access doesn’t deal in gimmicks or tiered limitations.
 It offers a single, all-inclusive plan with every feature unlocked (unlimited devices, all protocols, full customization), no matter how long you subscribe.
 The only variable is the duration, and naturally, the longer you go, the less you pay per month.

-Private Internet Access also quietly offers a 6-month plan for $7.50/month, billed at $45.
-It’s a lesser-known option that doesn’t get a ton of attention but might be a good fit if you want more than a month but aren’t ready for a full year or two.
-Compared to ExpressVPN’s 6-month deal at $9.99/month, PIA still wins out on value.
-That said, if long-term privacy is the goal, it’s worth looking at the 2-year plan below.
+Private Internet Access also offers a 6-month plan for $7.50/month, billed at $45.
+It’s a lesser-known option that doesn’t get much attention, but it’s good if you want more than a month without committing to a full year or two.
+If long-term privacy is the goal, the 2-year plan below is the better buy.

-Here’s the real head-turner: with our exclusive Private Internet Access deal, it offers 2 years plus 2 free months for just $2.19/month.
-That comes out to a one-time payment of around $56.94, which is a phenomenal value for 26 months of full-service VPN coverage.
-For reference, if you buy directly from Private Internet Access’s homepage, you might see a slightly higher rate of around $2.25/month, so this discount is exclusive to new users using the special link.
+This is where PIA earns its budget reputation.
+With our exclusive Private Internet Access deal, you get 2 years plus 2 free months for just $1.33/month.
+That comes out to a one-time payment of around $35 for 26 months of full-service VPN coverage, hard to beat at this level.
+If you buy directly from Private Internet Access’s homepage, you might see a slightly higher rate.
+So this deal is exclusive to Gizmodo.

-After your initial deal ends, PIA bumps you up to a renewal rate of just over $56 per year, which works out to around $4.70/month.
-That’s still well below what most VPNs charge on renewal — and far more transparent than services that double or triple the cost after year one.
+After your initial deal ends, PIA bumps you up to a renewal rate of just over $56 per year, which works out to $4.70/month.
+That’s still well below what most VPNs charge on renewal, and far more transparent than services that double or triple the cost after year one (NordVPN and even ExpressVPN are good examples).

 Features That Actually Matter